You have turned-in this assignment. You can review the lesson and see your previous answers.

 So there's many ways you could have answered this question, but compare your answer with what I have here.

-Adventurous individuals, like Captain Henry Morgan, and enterprising companies, such as the Virginia Company, established plantations in the Americas.
+Adventurous individuals like Captain Henry Morgan and enterprising companies such as the Virginia company established plantations in the Americas.

 More colonies were established when the English monarchy earned a fortune from the customs duties.

-A network of colonies provided a market for English goods like wool, and in return supplied highly demanded products such as sugar and tobacco to an extensive middle class in England.
+A network of colonies provided a market for English goods like wool, and in return, supplied highly demanded products such as sugar and tobacco to an extensive middle class in England.

-The workforce for colonial plantations was first made up of indentured servants, but the horrendous working conditions meant colonists switched to exploiting the labour of enslaved Africans, creating conditions in which huge profits in Britain were the result of the trade in enslaved people.
+The workforce for colonial plantations was first made up of indentured servants, but the horrendous working conditions meant colonists switched to exploiting the labor of enslaved Africans, creating conditions in which huge profits in Britain were the result of the trade in enslaved people.

 If you chose to write your paragraph on England's mercantilist framework, your answer may look something like this.